JetBrains/kotlin-web-site/docs/topics/delegated-properties.md

 }
 ```

-property accessors of the `prop` variable invoke the `impl` variable directly, skipping the delegated property's `getValue`/`setValue` operators,
+Property accessors of the `prop` variable invoke the `impl` variable directly, skipping the delegated property's `getValue`and `setValue` operators,
 and thus the `KProperty` reference object is not needed.

-For the code above the compiler generates the following code:
+For the code above, the compiler generates the following code:

 ```kotlin
 class C<Type> {